All Episodes

 But I know what I believe.

-I know for roughly what you know what what you believe and what you stand for.
+I know for roughly what you believe and what you stand for.

-And I just want to, you know, come on here for my first time and just tell you uh over the phone uh that you've got a lot of supporters in Michigan.
+I just wanted to come on here for my first time and just tell you over the phone that you've got a lot of supporters in Michigan.

-A lot of the silent majority has really uh opened their ears to the alternative media.
+A lot of the silent majority has really opened their ears to the alternative media.

-And the word that I spread, uh, you know, with my very small circle, is don't just read the headlines.
+And the word that I spread, you know, with my very small circle is don't just read the headlines.

-If you really want to believe something, if you want to be, if you want to have courage in your convictions, do your research, prove yourself wrong, and then find the truth.
+If you really want to believe something, if you want to be, if you want to have courage and your convictions, do your research, prove yourself wrong, and then find the truth.

 And if you don't, if you still don't believe it, look to your community, look to your circle, look to your friends and see really what are people leaning towards.